The $40/month Decision Every Developer Is Making Right Now

 The real power move?
 Use both.
 At $40/month combined, it's the best $40 most developers can spend on tooling right now.

 And if you're building AI agents rather than just writing code?
-Claude Code's terminal-native architecture gives you a window into how autonomous agents actually think — lessons directly applicable to building agents on platforms like LotsAgent, where the same architectural principles (persistent memory, tool use, autonomous execution) power real production agents.
+Claude Code's terminal-native architecture gives you a window into how autonomous agents actually think — lessons directly applicable to building agents on platforms like LotsAgent, where the same architectural principles (persistent memory, tool use, autonomous execution, durable checkpointing) power real production agents.
+LotsAgent handles the infrastructure — you describe the workflow.
+No wiring together memory, tools, and deployment from scratch.

 Want to dive deeper?
 Check out our comparison of OpenClaw vs Manus vs Claude Code or learn how AI agent memory actually works to understand what makes these tools actually intelligent.